What are the health effects of hand-arm vibration?

 |Protective practices and equipment including gloves, boots, work-rest periods.||Medical history of injury to fingers and hands, particularly frostbite||Disease or prior injury to the fingers or hands|

-What is Raynaud's phenomenon of occupational origin?
+Is Raynaud's phenomenon of occupational origin?

 Hand-arm vibration syndrome is also known as Raynaud's phenomenon of occupational origin.
 Vibration is just one cause of Raynaud's phenomenon.
 Other causes are connective tissue diseases, tissue injury, diseases of the blood vessels in the fingers, exposure to vinyl chloride, and the use of certain drugs.
 The resulting reduced blood flow can produce white fingers in cold environments.
-Raynaud's phenomenon is discussed in more detail in another document on this site.

 What are the health effects of whole-body vibration?